Institute for Science and Society logo

 Our research is transforming how we engage with science; expanding public participation in knowledge and innovation; and developing novel ways to influence scientific, technological and policy change.

 The Institute for Science and Society (ISS) is one of the leading centres in Science and Technology Studies (STS) in the UK, Europe and internationally.
 We investigate the social, political and ecological aspects of science and technology.
 This requires transdisciplinary approaches, that bring together the sciences, the humanities and the social sciences.
 ISS members use a variety of research methods, including qualitative, quantitative, and participatory approaches.
-Since ISS was established in 1998 we have attracted over £20 million in external research funding, in collaboration with partners across many different disciplines.
+Since ISS was established in 1998 we have attracted significant external research funding, in collaboration with partners across many different disciplines.

 Our role in the School of Sociology and Social Policy is to bring together staff and students with an interest in STS and aligned fields, support collaboration on funded research activities, and provide high quality teaching and training.
 We also seek to model positive research cultures, and are strongly committed to supporting new generations of STS scholars, postgraduate research students and early career researchers.